You are here: Urology Textbook > Drugs in Urology > > Chemotherapy > Bleomycin

 Renal elimination half-life initially 24 min, then 2–4 h.
-In renal insufficiency, a dosage adjustment is necessary.
+In chronic kidney disease, a dosage adjustment is necessary.

 Side Effects of Bleomycin

 Signs and symptoms of bleomycin pneumonia: cough, shortness of breath and fever.
-Diagnosis is achieved with chest x-ray, CT-thorax and pulmonary function testing.
+Diagnosis is achieved with chest X-ray or CT scan and pulmonary function testing.
 At the first signs of interstitial pneumonia, further bleomycin treatment is contraindicated.

 - Skin: eruptions of the skin, nail changes, hair loss, skin necrosis

 - Chills and fever, especially for first response, is typical for bleomycin.
 A lethal hyperthermia is possible, especially in lymphoma patients.
 A test dose of 1 mg, followed by an observation of 4 hours, is recommended prior to first therapeutic dosage.